travis-ci/docs-travis-ci-com/STYLE.md

 The [link](http://www.example.com "Example URL") in the text
 ```

+When linking internal pages, use absolute paths and trailing slashes: `/user/languages/c/`.
+You can link to headings, remember to remove special characters, for example:

+To link to "##Node.js Page" use `#nodejs-page`.

 ### Code Inline

 All function names, filenames, etc should be marked with `back-ticks`.